LiudasRepkovas/superhero_test_asignment/api/README.md

 This is a simple project that allows you to observe a list of superheroes and add new ones.
 The project is built with NestJS and uses a simple in-memory database to store the data.

+**I've left a bunch of todos in the code to address imperfections and possible improvements.**

 ## Project setup

 ```bash